Content:

 Now where did this androgen hypothesis originate?
 It came from a paper written in 1941 by two urologists Drs Huggins and Hodges.
 Dr. Huggins was a very well-known urologist who in fact went on to win the Nobel Peace Prize in 1966 for his work with hormones and cancer.

 In this paper they looked at men with metastatic prostate cancer.
 Back then there was not a PSA test so they looked at something called prostate acid phosphatase as a serum marker for metastatic prostate cancer.
 In this study Dr. Huggins reported that when men were castrated either surgically or chemically the acid phosphatase levels went down.
 He also gave testosterone injections to men and he reported that in every man that got testosterone injections the acid phosphatase levels went up.
 Now this was an important paper at the time because it was the first paper that identified a cancer to be hormonally sensitive.
 This paper established three things: 1.
 That prostate acid phosphatase could be used as a serum marker for metastatic prostate cancer.
 2. Castration was effective for metastatic prostate cancer.
-3. Testosterone injections given to men with metastatic prostate cancer were dangerous.
+3. Testosterone injections given to men with metastatic prostate cancer was dangerous.

 Now when you take a closer look at the paper you see that testosterone injections were only given to three men.
 Results were given for only two of those men and one of those men had been surgically castrated so he was no longer hormonally intact and what we would call “androgen deprived “.
 So the general conclusion that “cancer of the prostate is activated by testosterone injections” was based on one hormonally intact patient who received testosterone injections for only 18 days who’s acid phosphatase levels went up and down and were essentially uninterpretable.